joehalloran/sql-coursework/README.md

 +-----------+----------------------+---------+
 ```

-Digging a little further, I found that this drug came in a variety of names and quantities:
+Digging a little further, I found that this drug came in a variety of names and dosages:

 ```
 select left(bnf_code,9) as sub_code, bnf_name, count(items) from treatment where left(bnf_code,9) = "0212000Y0" group by bnf_name;
 +-----------+------------------------------------+--------------+
 | sub_code  | bnf_name                           | count(items) |
 +-----------+------------------------------------+--------------+